-Concentration Package Description Concentration measurement and special density Calculation and outputting of fluid concentrations Many applications use density as a key measured value for monitoring quality or controlling processes.
+Concentration Package Description Concentration Calculation and outputting of fluid concentrations Many applications use density as a key measured value for monitoring quality or Measurement controlling processes.
 The device measures the density of the fluid as standard and makes this value available to the control system.
-The "Special Density" application package offers high-precision density measurement over a wide density and temperature range particularly for applications subject to varying process conditions.
 With the help of the "Concentration Measurement" application package, the measured density is used to calculate other process parameters: Temperature-compensated density (reference density).
 Percentage mass of the individual substances in a two-phase fluid.
-(Concentration in %).
-Fluid concentration is output with special units ("Brix, "Baumé, "API, etc.) for standard applications.
+(Concentration in %). • Fluid concentration is output with special units ('Brix, 'Baumé, 'API, etc.) for standard applications.
 The measured values are output via the digital and analog outputs of the device.